JuliaGeometry/Meshes.jl/docs/src/index.md

 B - A
 ```

-They cant be added, but the vectors from the origin to the points can:
+They can't be added, but the vectors from the origin to the points can:

 ```@example overview
 to(A) + to(B)